mpchean/gitflow.github.io/notes.md

       f. git commit -m "Add new content"
       g. git push origin feature/mc-123-site-content -u

+   ## creating a release
+   1. Create a release branch from the develop branch.
+   2. Make small changes only to the branch while it is being tested.
+     - this allows the dev team to contiue working with the dev branch while the release is being tested.

       !!
 Note - create another feature branch and repeat the process.